1 Peter 5:1

 (c) Suffering for being a Christian (1 Pet.
 4:16).

 (d) Your brethren.
 Fellow believers around the world.
-When we go through trials it’s tempting to think we are alone and nobody understands what we are going through.
+When we go through trials it’s tempting to think that we are alone and nobody understands what we are going through.
 That is rarely the case.

 1 Peter 5:10